-Individual bonus payments are based on a formula determined by taking each person's base annual compensation, multiplied by a target bonus percentage, multiplied by the Company achievement score expressed as a percentage.
-Bonus amounts paid to any employee or executive can then be increased or decreased, regardless of that person's target bonus or specific corporate performance metrics, based on individual performance.
+Individual bonus payments are based on a formula determined by taking each person's base annual compensation, multiplied by an individual target bonus percentage, multiplied by the Company achievement score expressed as a percentage.
+Bonus amounts paid to any employee or executive can then be increased or decreased, regardless of that person's target bonus or specific corporate performance metrics, based on individual performance or other considerations, in the discretion of the Compensation Committee.
+Based on the level of performance achievement described above, the payout percentage would have been 134.5% for the NEOs.
+The Compensation Committee, however, at management's request, approved a payout percentage for each of the NEOs and all other Company employees equal to 117.1% of their target bonus.